A Logic that Captures $\beta$P on Ordered Structures: Capturing Results

-Now we construct the IFP-reduction $I$.
 With the help of the linear order $<^u$, we can construct IFP-formula BIT$(y,x)$, which means ``the $x$-th bit of the binary expression of $y$ is 1''.
 (But here we do not provide the details of BIT.
 The readers can check Page 96 of \cite{libkin2013elements}.)

-Let $\vec x = x_1x_2x_3x_4x_5yz_1\dotsc z_{\log(r)}$.
-It's an $(\log(r)+6)$-ary tuple of variables.
+Let $\vec x = x_1x_2x_5x_6yz_1\dotsc z_r x_3x_4$.
+It's an $(r + 7)$-ary tuple of variables.
 Now we define: